nobias-fht/erdmann-cell-counting/README.md

 3. Initialize a git repository by typing `git init`
 4. Pull the latest version of the pipeline using the command `git pull https://github.com/nobias-fht/erdmann-cell-counting`
 5. Create a conda environment by typing `conda env create -f environment.yml`
+6. In this folder, create a subfolder called `model` and place in it the model file `erdmamm`

 # Running the pipeline